 Bipolar disorder or also known as manic depression is common in people who have cancer.
 It becomes the focus of the public eye even though there are a lot of things about it that seems misunderstood.
 The mental disorder is most known to affect people’s mood that somehow impacts daily life.
 But is that all there is?

 According to studies, researchers don’t know what causes bipolar disorder.
 However, the concluded risk factors include environmental factors and genetics.
+According to Simon Rego, PsyD, “some patients with bipolar disorder may have trouble complying with medication and/or dealing with the consequences of the disorder.”
 Also, some cases show that substance abuse, stress, and lack of sleep contribute to it.
 However, most people don’t seem to know that bipolar disorder is more than just a single diagnosis.
 Meaning, tons of different categories make it distinguishable from the others.
 It is almost a scale of bipolar conditions where symptoms vary from each person.

 Types Of Bipolar Disorder